Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons21.md

 ## Conclusion
 - In this lesson, we've explored the end-to-end process of deploying and interacting with a Solidity contract using Remix and MetaMask.
 We covered the deployment transaction, contract interaction, and how to handle successful transactions and potential errors.

+## 🧑‍💻 Test yourself
+1. 🧑‍💻 Interact with the FundMe contract on Remix and explore all possible outcomes that its functions can lead to.

+>> Practically Done!